ClojureTO/JS-Workshop/README.md

 That completes all the functionality we set out to add to our application.
 The only thing left to do is to compile it for production use.

+## Excercises

+* Add a loading dialog that will be displayed when images are being loaded
+* Add a button to select the number of posts to fetch
+* Add the ability to select what subreddit the images are loaded from
+* Add the ability to load posts from multiple subreddits
+* Add tabs to show posts by subreddit

 ## Compiling for release

 So far we've been working with ClojureScript in development mode.
 This compilation method allows for fast incremental compilation and reloading.
 However, it generates very large JavaScript files.